There’s another wave coming behind, and on and on…

 Reinvention

-Shifting focus more on my design projects and transitioning the retail space into a studio/ showroom/gallery space with a focus on providing works both by me and other makers to the trade.
+Shifting my focus now to design projects and transitioning the retail area into a studio/ showroom/gallery space with a focus on providing works both by me and other makers to the trade.

-There are too many people to thank over these last 13 yrs, so many friends, family that helped get this idea off the ground, countless memorable customers, conversations, interactions and introductions.
+There are too many people to thank over these last 13 years.
+So many friends and family that helped get this idea off the ground, countless memorable customers, conversations, interactions and introductions.

 We aren’t going away, we have a buzzing studio home not just to me, but many talented makers that we will continue to offer.